griffinbran/Chemical-Physics-Data-Visualization/README.md

 ### GOAL: Measure 3rd order nonlinear optical resonse
 * Q: OKE from Kerr-media sample due to AC laser E-Field

+* Q: 2 Optical Delay Stages
+>* Time Delay T: "x-time", horizontal axes in the time domain, typically femtoseconds.
+One femtosecond [fs] equals 1E-15 seconds [secs], Motor-Target_1.<br>
+NOTE: A motor in the experiment moves the beampath of a laser(actually two motors and two beampaths).
+A laser-pulse moves at the speed of light such that the direction of the beampath requires light to travel twice the distance that the motor-position steps.

 * *Configuration #1 :* "3-Pulse Experiment"
     >1.
 Excitation (pump) Pulse
     >2.
 Kerr Gating (drive) Pulse --> Photodiode #3